GCI - New Age and Ecumenical Connections

 The April 22, 1997, The Worldwide News first quoted Foster regarding prophecy speculations.
 Richard Foster is also Professor of spiritual formation at Azusa Pacific University.
-Richard Foster promotes New Age philosophy to churches.2 GCI not only quotes from Richard Foster, but has recommended and used his book Celebration of Discipline as a resource (i. e., "Spiritual Discipline Series," 1998, 1999, "Discovery Group Course," "Recommended Reading, Books for Biblical Studies," etc.) Mike Feazell encouraged their lay pastors to read Foster's book at pastor's conferences.3 GCI encouraged members and pastors to attend Foster's Renovaré October 2000 conference in Laguna Hills, California.4 Feazell quoted Richard J. Foster's letter written to those on his mailing list.5
+Richard Foster promotes New Age philosophy to churches.3 GCI not only quotes from Richard Foster, but has recommended and used his book Celebration of Discipline as a resource (i. e., "Spiritual Discipline Series," 1998, 1999, "Discovery Group Course," "Recommended Reading, Books for Biblical Studies," etc.) Mike Feazell encouraged their lay pastors to read Foster's book at pastor's conferences.4 GCI encouraged members and pastors to attend Foster's Renovaré October 2000 conference in Laguna Hills, California.5 Feazell quoted Richard J. Foster's letter written to those on his mailing list.6

-For more info on Foster's teachings and activities, see the exposé article: Richard Foster - General Teachings and Activities. [offsite link]
+For more info on Foster's teachings and activities, see the exposé article: Richard Foster - General Teachings and Activities. [offsite article]

-For more on Dallas Willard, including his connections and endorsements, see: Dallas Willard - Promoting Contemplative Prayer and Mysticism Through Spiritual Formation. [offsite link]
+For more on Dallas Willard, including his connections and endorsements, see: Dallas Willard - Promoting Contemplative Prayer and Mysticism Through Spiritual Formation. [offsite article]

-Grace Communion International's involvement with the ecumenical movement (which includes interfaith unity) includes the modern Charismatic movement7 and many compromising organizations, one of which is Promise Keepers.
+Grace Communion International's involvement with the ecumenical movement (which encompasses interfaith unity) includes the modern Charismatic movement9 and many compromising organizations, one of which is Promise Keepers.
 The modern Charismatic "Word-faith" movement (signs/ wonders, prophetic revelations) is gaining a foothold in many churches today.
 Their ministers are on a number of radio and TV stations and they bring in millions of dollars from their uninformed followers.

 GCI has endorsed Rick Warren (pastor of Saddleback Community Church in California, situated on a 120 acre campus) and his material.
-As CGI's membership continued to decline, they became involved in church planting (Rick warren style).8 Warren Smith critiqued The Purpose Driven Church in his book Deceived on Purpose: The New Age Implications of the Purpose Driven Church, showing that Rick Warren was mentored by Robert Schuller (tied in with New Age leaders and philosophies) and that Warren's theology is likewise pantheistic ("God is in everything").
-Also see the following offsite articles: Change Agents in the Church: Rick Warren and An Analysis of Rick Warren's "Purpose Driven" Church Growth Strategy.
+As CGI's membership continued to decline, they became involved in church planting (Rick warren style).10 Warren Smith critiqued The Purpose Driven Church in his book Deceived on Purpose: The New Age Implications of the Purpose Driven Church, showing that Rick Warren was mentored by Robert Schuller (tied in with New Age leaders and philosophies) and that Warren's theology is likewise pantheistic ("God is in everything").
+(Note: Robert Schuller died April 2, 2015.)
+Also see the following offsite articles: Change Agents in the Churches -- Rick Warren; An Analysis of Rick Warren's "Purpose Driven" Church Growth Strategy and Rick Warren Connections.

-WCG's name is also on Honor Our Heroes, which is an initiative of the Mission America Coalition.
+WCG's name is also on Honor Our Heroes by Tom Hanson, which is an initiative of the Mission America Coalition.
+WCG is a member of Mission America Coalition.
+[NOTE: This has since been removed from the net, but ESN retains a copy.]
 The Worldwide News, 1999, gave a report on a Mission America meeting in which WCG attended: "Dan Rogers, superintendent of ministers, and his wife, Barbara, represented the WCG Jan.
 21 at Mission America's annual meeting in San Francisco." ("Mission America: Sharing Christ by the end of 2000")

-GCI (WCG) in the Caribbean stated they have had conferences sponsored by Willow Creek Community Church (Bill Hybels)9 They are using Willow Creek's "Promiseland" curriculum for the children in their congregation.10 (Read: Willow Creek Hegelian Dialectic & the New World Order and Protestant No More: Willow Creek Infiltrated by a Mystic Quaker Movement Called Renovaré for more info on WCA. [offsite links])
+GCI (formerly known as WCG) in the Caribbean stated they have had conferences sponsored by Willow Creek Community Church (Bill Hybels)11 They are using Willow Creek's "Promiseland" curriculum for the children in their congregation.12 (Read: Willow Creek Hegelian Dialectic & the New World Order for more info on WCA. [offsite article)

-Joseph Tkach, Worldwide Church of God, is listed as one of the participants in the January 27-29, 2003 Meeting of Christian Churches Together in the U.S.A.
-(ESN retains a copy of the web document); WCG was a participate in the meeting of The National Council of Churches was represented.
+Joseph Tkach, Worldwide Church of God, was listed as one of the participants in the January 27-29, 2003 Meeting of Christian Churches Together in the U.S.A.
+(ESN retains a copy of the web document as the list has been removed); WCG was a participate in the meeting of The National Council of Churches was represented.
 WCG's name was listed as part of churches / organizations which agreed to join CCT, but was withdrawn as of August 2006.
 Michael Morrison, Worldwide Church of God, was listed for "Participants of the 2006 Meeting of CCT-USA."
 CCT has been set up "to broaden and expand fellowship, unity, and witness among the diverse expressions of Christian faith today."
 More can be discerned about this ecumenical organization from their website.

 Grace Communion International is listed as one of the churches under "Ecumenical and Interreligious Activities" (scroll down) on the United States Conference of Catholic Bishops webpage.